venice1200/MiSTer_i2c2oled/README.md

   See [Connection Scheme RTC v1.3](https://misterfpga.org/viewtopic.php?p=26036#p26036) for some details.
   I was sponsored by Antonio Villena with his RTC which has solder Pins for i2c and 3.3v Power.

+### Setup
+For Setting up the MiSTer to start the Autostart Script of i2c2oled run
+once the command `/media/fat/i2c2oled/S60i2c2oled setup` from cli or via ssh.

 ### How does it work
-When the MiSTer boots up the script `/etc/init.d/S60i2c2oled` is called.
+When the MiSTer boots up the script `/media/fat/i2c2oled/S60i2c2oled` is called.
 This script does nothing more than calling the script `/usr/bin/i2c2oled`
 and sent it to the background, but only if `/usr/bin/i2c2oled` is found and is executable.
 The Script `/usr/bin/i2c2oled` uses the Linux `source` command to **load** the Binary Coded Picture Data from file, if the core has changed.